Challenging or disputing a will

 - You fall into a specified category of claimant such as a surviving spouse, civil partner, child or cohabitee

-The other common grounds for a will dispute or inheritance dispute are if you do not accept the validity of a will, on grounds such as:
+The other common grounds for an inheritance dispute are if you do not accept the validity of a will, on grounds such as:

 - You want to challenge the mental capacity (testamentary capacity) of the deceased when they made the will